The-Scripters-Guild/Warzone/docs/items/weapons.md

+# Weapons

+Information about weapons.

-# List of REQ weapons
+## List of REQ Weapons

 Regular = implemented